7 Common Types of Meditation and How They Help Kids

 Learn about the 7 most common types of meditation

-According to the Center for Disease Control (CDC) children as young as eight years old spend, on average, six hours per day on a screen.
+According to the Center for Disease Control (CDC) children as young as eight years old spend, on average, six hours per day on a screen

-Combined with overscheduling, content overload, and the rising mental health epidemic, kids today are more stressed than previous generations.
+Combined with over scheduling, content overload, and the rising mental health epidemic, kids today are more stressed than previous generations.
 In a world with rampant overconsumption and high levels of mental health challenges, meditation offers welcome relief that today’s youth so desperately needs.

 Meditation offers so many research-based benefits for kids: better sleep, improved focus, less anxiety, and more emotional regulation.
 Meditation is also a potential protection factor, acting as one part of a healthy support system for kids against stress.